 The perfect ending to this culinary cultural trip will be a stay at the world-renowned Fogo Island Inn, known as a place of wood-burning stoves, wry humor, dramatic seascapes, happy dogs, sensible luxury and generous community hosts.Book an Adventure

 Coastal cottages located in real outport neighbourhoods will be your home for four nights, and your journey will end with two nights at the stilted luxurious world-renowned Fogo Island Inn.
 With a custom guidebook in hand you will explore St. John's, the oldest city in North America, the Bonavista Peninsula, where John Cabot discovered North America, concluding at Fogo, an island, off an island, and off the radar.

-Six nights' accommodation; exclusive use of CapeRace properties, two nights Hare's Ears Cottage or Hipditch House at St. John's, two nights the Thomas Mouland House at Bonavista or The Anchor at Elliston, Bonavista Peninsula.
+Seven nights' accommodation; exclusive use of CapeRace properties, three nights Hare's Ears Cottage or Hipditch House at St. John's, two nights Thomas Mouland House at Bonavista or The Anchor at Elliston, Bonavista Peninsula.
 All CapeRace Culinary dining experiences. (one dinner each day, excluding alcohol) unlimited full-size rental vehicle.

 Two nights at the Fogo Island Inn, Fogo, all meals included (excluding alcohol)

 PRICING: From $3,850 CDN per person including ground transportation (unlimited km/mi full-size rental vehicle).
 Kids 12 and under are free*

 *may require larger room at Fogo Island Inn